hsf-training/hsf-training-pytest-webpage/_episodes/03-Unit_Testing.md

 ---

-Unit tests are so called because they exercise the functionality of the code by interrogating individual functions and methods.
-Functions and methods can often be considered the atomic units of software because they are indivisible.
+Unit tests are so called because they exercise the functionality of the code by interrogating individual functions.
+Functions can often be considered the atomic units of software because they are indivisible.
 However, what is considered to be the smallest code _unit_ is subjective.
 The body of a function can be long or short, and shorter functions are arguably